Annualized Returns per underlying company outcome ranged from a loss of 100% to a gain of 430% as of 30 June 2020

 - "Shut Down" refers to a company that ceased operations without being formally liquidated.

-Not all companies that were Acquired or that conducted an IPO resulted in a successful investment.
+Not all companies that were Acquired or that conducted an IPO or a SPAC resulted in a successful investment.
 A company that was Shut Down or Liquidated resulted in a complete loss of investment.